koalacoding/e_commerce/README.md

 ## To do.

 * Add a basket system.
+* Number of items in the basket must be shown dynamically.
 * Changing variables, functions... names to the Javascript Google style.
 * Organize with a better style "style.css".